JasonDClarke/carousel/readme.txt

 exitAnim is the animation class applied to the leaving image.

 2.
-c.addRightButtonInteraction(eventType, entranceAnim, exitAnim, newPicIdFn)
+c.addRightButtonInteraction(eventType, entranceAnim, exitAnim)

 First 3 arguments do as above and are optional.

-The last argument is also optional.
-It gives control of how the next picture is selected.
-See section 4 for details.

 3.
-c.addLeftButtonInteraction(eventType, entranceAnim, exitAnim, newPicIdFn)
+c.addLeftButtonInteraction(eventType, entranceAnim, exitAnim)

 First 3 arguments do as above and are optional, except that entranceAnim defaults to "anim-select-left" exitAnim defaults to "anim-deselect-left"

 4.
 c.addCustomInteraction(interactionConfig);